numba/numba/docs/source/dev.rst

 small as possible yet still exhibits the problem, often using just a simple test script.

-Debugging compiler tracebacks are often simpler when using post-mortem debugging, which can help understand what's going wrong without modifying any code (and later tracking down print statements that you accidentally committed):
+Debugging compiler tracebacks can be handled through prints, but if the problem is less obvious (or the codebase unfamiliar) it is often simpler to use post-mortem debugging, which can help understand what's going wrong without modifying any code (and later tracking down print statements that you accidentally committed):

 .. code-block:: bash